Learn the Curriculum-Based Readers Theatre process completely online

 Internet Access Speed and performance are ultimately determined by individual computer capacity and network configuration.
 Wireless network connections have been absolutely fine, but connections with a cable may be a little faster.

-LCD Projector This is necessary only when there is a large group gathered watching from one computer in the same space.
+LCD Projector or other TV Monitor/Screen This is necessary only when there is a large group gathered watching from one computer in the same space.

 Videos The workshop includes a videos streamed directly from Rosalind's computer.
 Updated software has resulted in excellent streaming!